remichu-ai/gallama/README.md

 3. Launch a model with custom cache size and quantization:
    By default cache_size is initialized to max sequence length of the model.
    However, if there is VRAM to spare, increase cache_size will have model to perform better for concurrent and batched request.
    By default, cache_quant=Q4 will be used.
-However, do adjust it if required e.g. Qwen2 1.5B doesnt work well with Q4 cache, please use Q6 or Q8.
+However, do adjust it if required e.g. Qwen2 1.5B doesn't work well with Q4 cache, please use Q6 or Q8.
    ```shell
    gallama run -id "model_id=mistral cache_size=102400 cache_quant=Q8"
    ```

 4. Launch a model with reduced cache size and quantization:
-   For model with high context, lower the sequence length can significantly reduce VRAM usage. e.g. Mistral Large 2 can handle 128K content, however, it will require significant vram for the cache
+   For model with high context, lower the sequence length can significantly reduce VRAM usage. e.g. Mistral Large 2 can handle 128K content, however, it will require significant VRAM for the cache
    ```shell
    gallama run -id "model_id=mistral_large max_seq_len=32768"
    ```